WYC401/VacouverTreeGrowthAnalysis/webpage_preview.md

     ## The class of the object spec_tbl_df tbl_df tbl data.frame
     ## The number of numeric columns 31

+### 1.3 Narrowing Down To 2

 I choose the dataset vancouver\_trees and steam\_games because it has a relatively appropriate number of numeric columns.
 It is easier to do the data analysis on dataframe with more numeric columns.
 But too many numeric columns make me lost in numbers.
 So, I prefer the dataset with medium number of numeric columns.

+### 1.4 Final Decision

-*For the dataset vancouver\_trees, I am interested in the problem whether different kinds of trees are equally distributed among the Vancouver and whether specific category of trees will concentrate on some area. *For the dataset steam\_games, I am interested in the relationship between the number of languages the game support and its price.
-After mininutes of thinking, I think the first research problem more attractive to me.
+-   For the dataset vancouver\_trees, I am interested in the problem whether different kinds of trees are equally distributed among the Vancouver and whether specific category of trees will concentrate on some area.
+-   For the dataset steam\_games, I am interested in the relationship between the number of languages the game support and its price.

+After mininutes of thinking, the first research problem is more attractive to me.
 So, I decided to choose the dataset vancouver\_trees.

-## 2.Exploring Dataset
+## 2.Exploring Dataset of Interest

+### 2.1 Plotting and Extracting

 First, let’s draw a histogram of numeric variable diameter.
 As we can see the picture, the diameter of trees concentrates on 10.